Background pattern

 • if you have any liver or kidney disease.

-• Tramadol should be used with caution if you have acute porphyria.
+• tramadol should be used with caution if you have acute porphyria.

-Cases of seizures have been reported in patients taking tramadol at the recommended dose.
-The risk may increase when the tramadol dose exceeds the maximum recommended daily dose (400 mg).
+Seizures have been reported in patients taking tramadol at the recommended dose.
+The risk may increase when the dose of tramadol exceeds the maximum recommended daily dose (400 mg).

-Consult your doctor, even if any of the above circumstances have occurred at any time.
+Consult your doctor, even if any of the above circumstances have occurred to you at any time.

 Tolerance, dependence, and addiction

-Dependence or addiction can cause a feeling of lack of control over the amount of medication to be used or the frequency with which it is used.
+Dependence or addiction can cause a feeling of lack of control over the amount of medicine you need to use or how often you need to use it.

-• You or any member of your family have abused alcohol or experienced dependence on it, prescription medications, or illegal drugs ("addiction").
+• You or any member of your family have abused alcohol or experienced dependence on it, prescription drugs, or illegal drugs ("addiction").

 • You are a smoker.

-• You have had any problems with mood (depression, anxiety, or personality disorder) or have followed treatment by a psychiatrist for other mental health conditions.
+• You have had problems with your mood (depression, anxiety, or personality disorder) or have been treated by a psychiatrist for other mental illnesses.

 • You need to use a higher dose than recommended.

-• You are using the medication for reasons other than those prescribed, for example, "to feel calm" or "to help you sleep".
+• You are using the medicine for reasons other than those prescribed, for example, "to feel calm" or "to help you sleep".

-• You have made repeated and unsuccessful attempts to stop using the medication or control its use.
+• You have made repeated, unsuccessful attempts to stop using the medicine or control its use.

-• You feel unwell when you stop using the medication, and you feel better once you take it again ("withdrawal symptoms").
+• You feel unwell when you stop using the medicine, and you feel better once you take it again ("withdrawal effects").

 Respiratory disorders related to sleep

-Consult your doctor, pharmacist, or nurse if you experience any of the following symptoms while taking tramadol:
+Talk to your doctor, pharmacist, or nurse if you experience any of the following symptoms while taking tramadol:

 Extreme fatigue, loss of appetite, severe abdominal pain, nausea, vomiting, or low blood pressure.
-They may be indicators of adrenal insufficiency (low cortisol levels).
-If you have these symptoms, contact your doctor, who will decide if you need to take hormone supplements.
+These may be indicators of adrenal insufficiency (low cortisol levels).
+If you have these symptoms, contact your doctor, who will decide if you need to take hormonal supplements.

 Children and adolescents